 Richard is an experienced commercial lawyer, specialising in commercial disputes involving the workplace, contracts for supply of goods and services, professional liability, consultancy agreements and all areas of commercial law, including defamation, malicious falsehood and economic torts.

-Richard is a member of the Chartered Institute of Arbitrators, and is happy to be appointed as an arbitrator in employment, and commercial disputes.
-However, when court proceedings are necessary, Richard has over 16 years’ experience of trial advocacy, in courts and tribunals throughout the UK, including several notable successes in the Court of Appeal.
+He is a Member of the Chartered Institute of Arbitrators, and has extensive experience of all forms of alternative dispute resolution.
+However, when court proceedings are necessary, Richard has over 16 years’ experience of trial advocacy, in Courts and Tribunals throughout the UK, including several notable successes in the Court of Appeal.

-Richard has particular experience of both contentious and non-contentious commercial matters including TUPE transfers, directors’ duties, corporate governance issues, share capital and shareholder rights, and directors' indemnification and directors' and officers' liability insurance policies
+He has particular experience of both contentious and non-contentious commercial matters including TUPE transfers, Directors’ duties, corporate governance issues, share capital and shareholder rights, and directors' indemnification and directors' and officers' liability insurance policies.

 Richard has also practised in the Employment Tribunal since 2000, having appeared in many hundreds of Employment Tribunal cases, and several successes in the Employment Appeal Tribunal.
 In addition to contentious work, Richard has extensive experience drafting policies and procedures, compromise agreements and COT3 settlements and he regularly advises on the employment issues surrounding the sale or purchase of businesses.

 Add this expertise to your shortlist